 Olness co-authored the popular textbook Mathematica for Physics, which integrates new computer algebra programs into the core physics curriculum.
 This text is now in its 2nd Edition, and has also been translated into Japanese.

 His son, Jonathan, is an early-career professional with experience in global health and international development.
-His daughter, Jacqueline, is a design engineer with an advanced research and development firm.
-His son, Benjamin, enjoys math and soccer and studies mechanical engineering and economics.
+His daughter Jacqueline is a bioinformatics programmer working with a health research group.
+His son Benjamin studied engineering and economics and is a commercial business analyst.